jethrokuan/braindump/content/posts/machine_teaching.md

 _Math of the paper is beyond me right now._

-## Interactive Teaching Algorithms for Inverse Reinforcement Learning ([Kamalaruban et al. 2019](#org9f4c9d1)) {#interactive-teaching-algorithms-for-inverse-reinforcement-learning--kamalaruban-et-al-dot-2019--org9f4c9d1}
+## Interactive Teaching Algorithms for Inverse Reinforcement Learning ([Kamalaruban et al., n.d.](#orgc8b69b2)) {#interactive-teaching-algorithms-for-inverse-reinforcement-learning--kamalaruban-et-al-dot-n-dot-d-dot--orgc8b69b2}

 Considers the setting where the learner is assisted by a teacher.
 Two sub-settings are considered: